 The latest School Attendance Advice, November 2016 says “Head teachers should only authorise leave of absence in exceptional circumstances.
 If a head teacher grants a leave request, it will be for the head teacher to determine the length of time that the child can be away from school.
 Leave is unlikely, however, to be granted for the purposes of a family holiday as a norm.“ (This paragraph remains unchanged from October 2014, read more here.)

-Mr Platt has said he will help other parents pursue refunds against fines.
+Mr Platt said he would help other parents pursue refunds against fines.

 Mark Jackson for the Isle of Wight Council argued that Mr Platt’s daughter had failed to attend school regularly for the specific time while she was on a family holiday between 13 and 24 April 2015 when her attendance was 0 per cent.